ostenbom/Vienna-Topic-Overviews/crim.md

   Illegal drug trade in the EU is estimated to be worth as high as 100 billion dollars.
 Following the adoption of the 2013-2020 EU Drugs Strategy, what additional measures should European Institutions take to help Member States in the fight against illegal drug markets run by organised crime groups?
 ---

-## Explanation & Relevance of the Topic:
+## Explanation of the Problem & Relevance of the Topic

 **Sizeable markets** for cannabis, heroin and amphetamines have existed in many European countries since the 1970s and 1980s.
 Over time, other substances also established themselves — including MDMA (Ecstasy) in the 1990s and cocaine in the 2000s.
 The market continues to **evolve**, with the last decade witnessing the emergence of a wide range of **new psychoactive substances**.
 The nature of the illicit drug market has also been changing as a result of **globalisation**, **technology** and **the internet**.
 Additional challenges are presented by **innovations in drug production and trafficking methods** and the establishment of {% tooltip  Source: <a href='http://www.emcdda.europa.eu/publications/edr/trends-developments/2015/online/chapter1'>http://www.emcdda.europa.eu/publications/edr/trends-developments/2015/online/chapter1</a>  %} new trafficking routes. {% endtooltip %} The EU governments face new problems with newly developed substances.
 First they have to be detected, then traced down the source, see what it is made of and what its effects are and how they are distrubuted and then they have to be integrated into the current drug policy. **Distribution** via the internet is becoming increasingly common, with 693 online shops detected in 2012.
 These alternate means of communication have made the {% tooltip  Source:European Drug Report 2013   <a href='http://www.talkingdrugs.org/european-drug-2013-facts-and-figures'>http://www.talkingdrugs.org/european-drug-2013-facts-and-figures</a>  %} drug market harder to control.  {% endtooltip %}